Updated: September 2018

 Pup production surveys

 Pups are counted at breeding colonies to estimate pup production.
-The pup production and factors like female fecundity, mortality and catch rates are then used in a population model to estimate the total population size.
+The pup production and factors like female fecundity, mortality and catch rates inform a population model to estimate the total population size.
 Grey and harp seals are among the species for which the population size is based on pup production surveys.

 Moulting surveys

 Seals are counted during the moulting season, when most of the population is hauled out on land or ice and thus available for counting.
-Different age classes usually start moulting at different times, so surveys must be done multiple times throughout the moulting period, or when the highest proportion of seals are hauled out.
-Correction factors are then applied to account for the portion of seals not present on land or ice and therefore not available for counting.
-Harbour and ringed seals are among the species for which the population size is estimated from counts during the moulting season.
+Different age classes usually start moulting at different times, so surveys take place multiple times throughout the moulting period, or when the highest proportion of seals are hauled out.
+Correction factors account for the portion of seals not present on land or ice and therefore not available for counting.
+Harbour and ringed seals are among the species for which the estimation of the population size uses counts during the moulting season.

 Ships versus air

-Aerial surveys can be done in several ways.
-Seals can be counted directly by observers from a plane, and/or photographed from an airplane, with counts performed on the photographs.
+Several methods can be employed to conduct aerial surveys.
+Observers can count seals directly from a plane, and/or photographed from an airplane, with counts performed on the photographs.
 Lately, it has also become possible to use drones/unmanned aerial vehicles (UVAs) to photograph seals.
 This is both safer, less expensive, and more environmentally friendly than using airplanes.

 In shipboard or land-based surveys, observers count hauled-out seals from ships or nearby islets.
-This can be difficult because of the angle, as seals can be hidden behind each other or in the back, and can thus be missed.
+This can be difficult because of the angle, as seals can hide behind each other or in the back, thus missed by the observers.
 The Institute of Marine Research (IMR) in Norway has had success combining this survey method with drone footage for harbour seal counts, especially when there are many seals on each site (IMR 2016).

 Successful surveys; land-based, shipboard and aerial, are heavily dependent on good weather and sighting conditions.

-Ice seals are those seal species whose life cycle is completed largely on or about the sea ice: harp, hooded, ringed and bearded seals in the North Atlantic/Arctic.
-They are nearly impossible to count directly because the seals are widely distributed and dispersed across the north Atlantic and Arctic Oceans at most times of the year.
+Ice seals are those seal species who complete their life-cycles largely on or about the sea ice: harp, hooded, ringed and bearded seals in the North Atlantic/Arctic.
+Directly counting the seals is extremely challenging due to their wide distribution and dispersion across the North Atlantic and Arctic Oceans for most of the year.
 Also they spend much of their time underwater.
 Methods to estimate the population sizes of ice seal species usually use some combination of direct counts and population modelling to obtain the total number of seals.

 Harp and hooded seals